RENoMafex/P10K-Network-Segments/README.md

 # Configuration
 All the segments work without any configuration.
 If you want, you can change a few things at the top of the ``networksegments.zsh`` file.
-Everything above "BEGIN OF SEGMENTS" is used to to controll the behavior of the segments.
+Everything above "BEGIN OF SEGMENTS" is used to to control the behavior of the segments.